GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function/README.md

 }
 ```

-### Anonymous HTTP access
+### Controlling HTTP access

 To allow anonymous access to the function, grant the `roles/cloudfunctions.invoker` role to the special `allUsers` identifier.
+Use specific identities (service accounts, groups, etc.) instead of `allUsers` to only allow selective access.

 ```hcl
 module "cf-http" {